s. Provisions, contingent liabilities and contingent assets

 B) Post employment benefits

 i.
-Defined contribution plans: The company's superannuation scheme, state governed provident fund and family pension scheme are defined contribution plans.
+Defined contribution plans: The Company's superannuation scheme, state governed provident fund and family pension scheme are defined contribution plans.
 The contribution paid/ payable under the schemes, is recognised during the period in which the employee renders the related service.

+Provident Fund and family pension fund contributions are charged to the standalone statement of profit and loss as incurred.
 The Company's contribution to the statutory provident fund and family pension fund is determined based on a fixed percentage of the eligible employees' salary and charged to the standalone statement of profit and loss on accrual basis.
 The Company does not have any obligation other than the contribution made to the fund administered by the government.

 ii.
 Gratuity: The Company has an obligation towards gratuity, a defined benefit retirement plan covering eligible employees.
 The plan is governed by the Payment of Gratuity Act, 1972 and provides lumpsum payment to eligible employees at retirement, death while in employment or termination of the employment of an amount equivalent to 15 days salary payable for each completed year of service.
 The Company has established two trusts, one each for its staff and officers and makes contributions to such funds for funding these plans.

-The Company has computed its liability towards future payments of gratuity to employees, on actuarial valuation basis which is determined based on project unit credit method and the charge for current year is debited to the standalone statement of profit and loss.
+The Company has computed its liability towards future payments of gratuity to employees, on actuarial valuation basis which is determined based on projected unit credit method and the charge for current year is debited to the standalone statement of profit and loss.
 Actuarial gains and losses arising on the measurement of defined benefit obligation and experience adjustments are charged/ credited to other comprehensive income.
 All other costs/reversals are recognised in the standalone statement of profit and loss.

-v.
+u.
 Exceptional Items

 When items of income and expense within standalone statement of profit and loss from ordinary activities are of such size, nature or incidence that their disclosure is relevant to explain the performance of the enterprise for the period, the nature and amount of such material items are disclosed separately as exceptional items.

-w.
+v.
 Earnings per share

 Basic earnings per share are calculated by dividing the net profit or loss (excluding other comprehensive income) for the year attributable to equity shareholders by the weighted average number of equity shares outstanding during the year.
 The weighted average number of equity shares outstanding during the year is adjusted for events such as bonus issue, bonus element in a right issue, shares split and reverse share splits (consolidation of shares) that have changed the number of equity shares outstanding, without a corresponding change in resources.
 For the purpose of calculating diluted earnings per share, the net profit or loss (excluding other comprehensive income) for the year attributable to equity share holders and the weighted average number of shares outstanding during the year are adjusted for the effects of all dilutive potential equity shares.

-x.
+w.
 Operating cycle and classification of current and non - current items

 Based on the nature of products / activities of the Company and the normal time between acquisition of assets and their realisation in cash or cash equivalents, the Company has determined its operating cycle as a period not exceeding 12 months for the purpose of classification of its assets and liabilities as current and non-current.